Table of Contents

 Besides the organization into the four lobes mentioned above, the liver can be further divided into eight functional segments.
 They are designated as functional mainly since their segmentation is not visible from the outside and the segments are mostly independent from each other.
 This facilitates the excision of a specific part of the liver during liver resection.
 The segments follow the common path of the portal triad (see above).

-The vessels are initially distributed in two big segments, Pars dextra and Pars sinistra, which further split into eight segments.
+The vessels are initially distributed in two big segments, Pars dextra, and Pars sinistra, which further split into eight segments.
 Segments I – IV are located in the Pars sinistra, whereas segments V – VIII are located in the Pars dextra.
 Segment I is equivalent to the Lobus caudatus.

 Peritoneal Relations of the Liver

-The liver is localised intraperitoneal.
+The liver is localized intraperitoneal.
 It is covered by the peritoneum that gives the liver its reflecting glimmer.
 A part of the liver’s backside is peritoneum-free and shines roughly through the coarse fibrous capsule: the Area nuda.
 That is where the liver is associated with the diaphragm and the posterior abdominal wall.
 It is also the spot where the liver veins (Venae hepaticae) exit the liver.
 The peritoneum folds back on itself on the area nuda to form the coronary ligament, which transitions into the right and left triangular ligaments that connect the liver to the diaphragm.

 The liver is connected to the abdominal cavity via numerous peritoneal ligaments: